Audric Estimé

-Audric Estimé (/ˈɛstɪmeɪ/ EH---stih---may; born September 6, 2003) is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
+Audric Estimé (/ˈɛstɪmeɪ/ EH---stih---may; born September 6, 2003) is an American professional football running back.
 He played college football for the Notre Dame Fighting Irish and was selected by the Denver Broncos in the fifth round of the 2024 NFL draft.
 He has also been a member of the Philadelphia Eagles.

 Early life

-Estime was born in Atlanta, Georgia and grew up in Nyack, New York.
+Estimé was born in Atlanta, Georgia and grew up in Nyack, New York.
 Estimé attended Saint Joseph Regional High School in Montvale, New Jersey.
 As a senior, he had 1,857 rushing yards and 22 touchdowns and was the NJ.com Football Player of the Year.
 He originally committed to Michigan State University to play college football before switching to the University of Notre Dame.

 College career

 Estimé spent his freshman year at Notre Dame in 2021 as a backup to Kyren Williams and had seven rushes for 60 yards.

 In 2022, his playing time increased.
 He finished the regular season with 825 yards on 142 carries with 11 rushing touchdowns.
 On December 30, 2022, Estimé rushed for 95 yards on 14 carries in Notre Dame’s 45–38 victory in the TaxSlayer Gator Bowl versus South Carolina.

 Estimé had 210 carries for 1,341 rushing yards and 18 touchdowns in the 2023 season.